PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   def

 Reserved Characters
-  Some characters cannot be freely used becasue the have special meaning in the syntax.
+  Some characters cannot be freely used because they have special meaning in the syntax.
 Some may be overloaded.
 Examples: `#`, `\`, arithmetic operators, comparison operators, punctuation symbols.

 Resource files
   Non code files, such as image files, required by the program.